WordPress/developer-plugins-handbook/wordpress-org/plugin-security/index.md

 Since WordPress 3.7, we have had the ability to push automatic security updates for plugins to fix critical vulnerabilities in plugins.
 Many sites have made use of the plugin automatic updates functionality, either by opting in directly through filters, or by using one of the many remote management services for WordPress that are available.

-In extreme situations, the Plugin Review Team and the WordPress Security Team may determine a plugin issue is great enough that it must be updated for all users.
+In extreme situations, the Plugins Team and the WordPress Security Team may determine a plugin issue is great enough that it must be updated for all users.
 This is exceptionally rare, as the potential for conflicts is high.

 The process of approving a plugin for an automatic update, and rolling it out to WordPress users, is highly manual.
 The security team reviews all code changes in the release, verifies the issue and the fix, and confirms the plugin is safe to trigger an update.
 Rolling out an automatic update requires modification and deployment of the API code.
 This is the same standard and process for a core security release.